GoneTone/Discord-Widget-API/README.md

 # Discord-Widget-API
 A simple PHP library to create your own custom discord widget.
+You can do things like display your channel l ist, members online, members count, get a users mic status, and more!
+Create your own widget with this simple API! :)

 Usage: